joelarso/Pan-2025/README.md

 My system can be called by using

-python3 train.py train_file output_directory
+python3 test.py inputfile output_directory

-The test file should be in the output directory.
 Dependencies are few but run

 pip install -r requirements.txt

 Before running system.

+train.py contains scoring metric functions as well as training function for my system.